Driver dies in two-vehicle crash near Slave Lake

-RCMP are advising motorists in the Slave Lake area to slow down after a driver died Wednesday morning on snow-covered Highway 2.
+RCMP are advising motorists in the Slave Lake area to slow down or stay home after a driver died Wednesday morning on snow-covered Highway 2.

 "Motorists in the area are requested to slow down due to poor visibility and heavy snow conditions," police said in a news release.